 I’m a sales and marketing operations specialist at the The Predictive Index (PI).
 My responsibilities include the collection and analysis of sales and marketing data, taking an ongoing pulse of our marketing activities, and supporting the team so that they can generate leads and sales.
 While my responsibilities to both the sales team and marketing team are similar, the teams themselves are very different.
 The majority of my job is bridging these differences into common processes that improve interdepartmental efficiency.

-My manager is a Craftsman, which means she is naturally cautious, analytical, and results oriented.
+My manager is an Artisan, which means she is naturally cautious, analytical, and results oriented.
 She takes the time to share her knowledge and be sure I am constantly adding new tools to my professional tool belt.

 She goes to great lengths to ensure her work is of the best possible quality, no matter what it takes to get there, whether it’s time, data collection, or attending meetings.